A Leray-Serre spectral sequence for Lagrangian Floer theory: Introduction

 The coefficient ring that we use is a Novikov ring in two variables:

-Essentially, the exponent of $r$ cannot be too negative compared to the (positive) exponent of $q$, with $\epsilon$ appearing for technical reasons in the proof of the main theorem \ref{main theorem}.
+Essentially, the exponent of $r$ cannot be too negative compared to the (non-negative) exponent of $q$, with $\epsilon$ appearing for technical reasons in the proof of Theorem \ref{main theorem}.

-Let $b$ be a Morse-Smale function on $L_B$.
-One can form a pseudo gradient $X_b\in \vect (B,TB)$, whose flow characteristics are equivalent to that of $\grad(b)$ with respect to some metric.
-At critical points $x_i$, we have the critical fibers $F_i$.
+Let $b$ be a Morse-Smale function on $L_B$ with a unique index $0$ critical point $x_M$.
+Here, we refer to the index of a critical point $x$ as the dimension of the stable manifold of $x$ under the negative gradient flow.
+One can form a pseudo gradient $X_b\in \vect (B,TB)$, whose flow characteristics are equivalent to that of $-\grad(b)$ with respect to some metric.
+At critical points $x_i$ we have the critical fibers $F_i$.
 Choose a Morse-Smale function $g_i$ on each critical fiber $L_{F_i}$ and an associated pseudo gradient $X_{g_i}\in ( L_{F_i},TL_{F_i})$ and extend to a vector field $X_g\in \vect (E,TF)$.
 Form the \emph{Floer complex}

-and define the \emph{Floer differential} $\delta:CF(L,\Lambda^2)\rightarrow CF(L,\Lambda^2)$
+and ``define" the \emph{Floer ``differential"} $\delta:CF(L,\Lambda^2)\rightarrow CF(L,\Lambda^2)$